vishvAsa/notes/history/paganology/sino-tibetan/china/islam.md

   - "Their mosques were either damaged or destroyed by fire, or converted to family shrines and temples of the Han people."
 [TW](https://twitter.com/Rjrasva/status/972870662023860224)

+### Indian parallels
+Some figures mentioned like Waliullah had their fellow travelers in China (e. g.
+Ma Mingxin) with much more devastating results there.
+All of them traveled in same circles & were connected to common teachers.
+Ma returned to Qing empire in 1761 after studying for 16 years in Arabia, same year as Abdali's crowning jihad which was instigated by Shah Waliullah.
+He was also a Naqshbandi sufi just like Waliullah.

+Likewise Syed Barelvi paralleled by Ma Hualong though latter much more successful in his jihadist endeavors in Northwest Qing empire.

 ### Further jihAd-s
 - "They didn't stop @ Dungan either, there was Dungan 2 in 1894-96 (during Japan-Qing war), TIRET in 1930's (syrian ghazi Tawfiq Bay), Ili in 40's."
 - Muslim Conflict in Gansu was when a coalition of Muslim Generals broke out in revolt against the Guominjun in 1927.